 Devon Cross is Director of The Policy Forum on International Affairs and has extensive experience in funding research on foreign policy issues having served as Director of Research at Smith Richardson Foundation, President of The Donner Canadian Foundation, and Director of The Gilder Foundation.
 Ms. Cross serves on the boards of The Peter Munk Charitable Foundation, Intelligence Squared/US, and the Advisory Board for Johns Hopkins SAIS National Security Studies Program, and served on the Pentagon's Defense Policy Board from 2001-2009.
 Her Washington experience included stints at The Center for Strategic and International Studies, Carnegie Endowment, and the International Security Studies Program at the Woodrow Wilson Center.
 She studied at Johns Hopkins School of Advanced International Studies and received her BA from Bryn Mawr College.
 She is a member of the Council on Foreign Relations.

-Nelson M. Ford is President and CEO of LMI, a government consulting firm.
+Nelson M. Ford is the former President and CEO of LMI, a government consulting firm.
 Prior to joining LMI in 2009, Mr. Ford was Under Secretary of the Army.
 Previous to this position, he held a number of positions in the Department of Defense, including Assistant Secretary of the Army for Financial Management and Comptroller.
 From 1997 to 2000, he was President and CEO of Clinipad, a manufacturer of disposable medical products.
 During the 1990s, he was Chief Operating Officer of Georgetown University Medical Center.
 During the 1980s, Mr. Ford was a partner with Coopers & Lybrand, providing strategic and financial consulting services to a wide range of healthcare clients.
 During the 1970s, he was the Executive Secretary of the Health Care Financing Administration and worked on health policy matters in the Office of Management and Budget.
 Mr. Ford holds a bachelor’s degree in history from Duke University, a master’s in education from the University of Delaware.

 Dave McCurdy is currently President and CEO of the American Gas Association.
 He most recently served as President and CEO of the Alliance of Automobile Manufacturers, a trade association of car and light truck manufacturers including BMW Group, Chrysler Group LLC, Ford Motor Company, General Motors, Jaguar Land Rover, Mazda, Mercedes-Benz USA, Mitsubishi Motors, Porsche, Toyota and Volkswagen Group of America.